Trip Highlights of Ganesh Himal Trek

 Day 07: Jharlang Gaun to Darkha Gaun

 As usual, we will start our Ganesh Himal trek after breakfast.
-Today, we are mostly walking downhill till Jharlang Phedi.
-We are passing by paddy terraces and surrounding landscapes.
-We pass through suspension bridges and breathtaking views of Ankhu Khola.
+Today, we will mostly walk downhill to Jharlang Phedi.
+We will pass by paddy terraces and surrounding landscapes, suspension bridges, and breathtaking views of Ankhu Khola.

 We go through Chyamchyat and Ri village, another riverside, to reach Darkha gaon.
 The mixed community lives here.
 The Brahmin people, Tamang, and a blacksmith live here.